MrBillA/gradle-template-example/README.md

 * Create a small terminal script (Ruby!) that changes the artifactId and groupId, etc.
 * Add any missing dependencies if needed
 * Change the datasource config from commons-dbcp to c3p0
-* Add jQuery to the default template?
+* Add jQuery to the default jspx template?
 * Create a new template for a similar stack but with Flex frontend